logicly-au/log-gelf-util/README.md

 will be applied.

 The optional third parameter is the message id used to identify associated chunks.
 This must be 8 bytes.
-It defauts to 8 bytes of randomness generated by [Math::Random::MT](https://metacpan.org/pod/Math::Random::MT).
+It defaults to 8 bytes of randomness generated by [Math::Random::MT](https://metacpan.org/pod/Math::Random::MT).

 If the message size is greater than the maximum size then an array of